xrdocs/8000/_tutorials/2023-08-22-cisco-8000-q100-q200-hardware-resources-encapsulation-db-for-label-transport.md

 ![resource-3-rtr-topo.png]({{site.baseurl}}/images/resource-3-rtr-topo.png){: .align-center}

 In above topology,
--	R1, R2 & R3 form OSPF+LDP peering OR OSPF+SR
+-	R1, R2 & R3 from OSPF+LDP or  OSPF+SR
 -	R3 advertise 10k labelled prefixes to R2 and R2 eventually to R1
 -	R1:R2 link is terminating on slice-pair2 on R1